tim-roberts1/tva/website/docs/development/packages/tokens/intro.md

 For the web (npm), we will ship `css` properties, `scss` variables, and `js` es6 modules.
 This way, you can choose whatever syntax works best for your project.

-The `components` package will consume the `css` and `js` tokens internally and depending on which function you call (css vs. CSS-in-JS) we will either return the styles being referenced from the tokens, or the tokens themselves (CSS-in-JS only).
+The `headless-styles` package will consume the `css` and `js` tokens internally and depending on which function you call (css vs. CSS-in-JS) we will either return the styles being referenced from the tokens, or the tokens themselves (CSS-in-JS only).

 #### CSS